 AFTER two weeks of to-ing and fro-ing over the possibility of a vote of no confidence in Cornwall Council’s Conservative leader Linda Taylor, a date has now been set for an extraordinary meeting to decide her fate.
-She says the move against her is “strange” but she won’t let it affect her.

-They cited concerns over the Cabinet’s decision to forge ahead with finding a financial partner to run and develop the council’s Newquay airport estate.
+They cited concerns over the cabinet’s decision to forge ahead with finding a financial partner to run and develop the council’s Newquay airport estate.
 The motion needed 29 signatures – a third of sitting councillors – to go to the vote.
 It missed by two signatures when a deadline came four days later.

 There was a spat with officers when opposition councillors said there was nothing in the constitution stating there is a time limit on such moves.

-The vote of no confidence (VONC) motion was tabled again with 29 signatures attached and on Friday, October 11 a date was set for an extraordinary meeting for the vote at 10.30am on Thursday, November 7.
+The vote of no confidence motion was tabled again with 29 signatures attached and on Friday, October 11 a date was set for an extraordinary meeting for the vote at 10.30am on Thursday, November 7.

-“I think it’s a predicted play by the leader of the … I don’t quite know what they call themselves, actually … Cllr Conway, and Cllr German.
+Cllr Taylor said in response: “I think it’s a predicted play by the leader of the … I don’t quite know what they call themselves, actually … Cllr Conway, and Cllr German.
 We’re coming towards the last seven / eight months of our administration – I find it a little strange in relation to the airport.

 “Quite clearly, nobody has actually seen a deal; Cabinet haven’t seen a deal, we’re still in discussions.
 I find the timing a little bit odd.
 There’s obviously more to a vote of no confidence than the airport when you haven’t actually seen the deal.
 There has to be something else going on.”

 “I haven’t actually seen the names.
 You get elected as an Independent member and as soon as you walk through County Hall you then become a group that has no clear manifesto to the general public and it appears that the puppeteer Cllr German is dictating that some of his group – though it’s not actually his group, it’s Cllr Rich’s – obviously support him.
 It’s politics.
-Let’s wait and see how the day plays out.”
+Let’s wait and see how the day plays out.

 “I still want the best for Cornwall and I can’t let it affect me.
 It must not interfere with the normal business of this Conservative administration.”